 Notice, though, that Yeshua didn’t just feel compassionate, he acted on it.
 And His action almost always included human touch.
 There was a mental connection and a physical connection.
 How easy is it for us to have compassion with thoughts and prayers.
 How much better would it be to hold a hand and help.

-Notice that YHWH and Yeshua never made those who asked for mercy prove their worth.
+Yeshua never made those who asked for mercy prove their worth.
 When the blind called out to Yeshua, “Have mercy on us”, He never asked “Why should I?” or “What have you done to deserve it?”
-Instead Yeshua asked this:
+Instead Yeshua asked something completely different:

 Jesus stopped and called them.
 “What do you want Me to do for you?”
 He asked.